 - 1. All applicants are assessed by the Board of Admissions regarding their eligibility for admission.
 The Board of admissions decides for each individual application whether the applicant will be admitted to the IEMA programme. - 2.
 In order to be eligible for admission by the Board of Admissions as per paragraph 1 of this Article, an applicant must fulfil the following educational prerequisites before the application deadline: - providing proof of having obtained a Master of Science degree in the domain of economics or business administration with courses that are aligned with the learning outcomes set by the Commissie Eindtermen Accountantsopleiding; and - providing proof of having obtained a Bachelor degree with courses that are aligned with the learning outcomes set by the Commissie Eindtermen Accountantsopleiding. - 3.
 In order to be eligible for admission by the Board of Admissions as per paragraph 1 of this Article, an applicant with a non-EU/non-EAA nationality must meet the prerequisite concerning English language knowledge by providing proof of having at least a minimum level equivalent to a 6.5 IELTS (International English Language Testing System) score.
-This language knowledge requirement is met if the applicant is in possession and provides proof thereof to the Board of Admissions, of one of the following diplomas or certificates: - a. a diploma from a completed Bachelor's or Master's degree programme in which English was the sole language of instruction; or - b. if the applicant can demonstrate in another way that they meet the language requirement, by means of the following language tests: - 6.5 Academic IELTS; - 88 points TOEFL iBT Internet test; - 88 points TOEFL Special Home Edition test; - 20-30 points TOEFL Paper-based test in reading, listening and writing; - 720 points TOEIC listening and reading and 310 points speaking and writing; - C grade Cambridge CPE English Proficiency Test; - B grade Cambridge CAE English Advanced Test; or - equivalent certification.
+This language knowledge requirement is met if the applicant is in possession and provides proof thereof to the Board of Admissions, of one of the following diplomas or certificates: - a. a diploma from a completed Bachelor's or Master's degree programme in which English was the sole language of instruction; or - b. if the applicant can demonstrate in another way that they meet the language requirement, by means of the following language tests: - Academic IELTS: 6.5 points; or - TOEFL IBT Traditional & Paper Edition: 88 points; or - TOEFL IBT Home Edition: 88 points; or - TOEIC listening and reading: 720 points and speaking and writing: 310 points; or - Cambridge English First (FCE) Grade B: 176-179 points; or - Cambridge English First (FCE) Grade C: 180-184 points; or - An equivalent certification.